 Due diligence is the most intense part of what to expect when selling your app.
 The buyer is verifying everything you told them.

-They will review your payment processor history, analytics data, app store connect account, codebase, any contracts or agreements, and often speak with key team members.
-Financial buyers focus heavily on revenue consistency and churn.
-Strategic buyers dig deeper into the user base, tech stack, and integration complexity.
+They will review your payment processor history, MAU and DAU data, Day-30 retention rates, churn trends, marketing spend by channel, app store connect account, codebase, any contracts or agreements, and often speak with key team members.
+Financial buyers focus heavily on revenue consistency, churn rate, and profit margins.
+Strategic buyers dig deeper into the user base, DAU/MAU ratio, tech stack, and integration complexity.

 Deals die most often here, not because the app is bad, but because the seller was not prepared.
 A revenue discrepancy you did not notice, an ownership question you never documented, a dependency you did not disclose, any of these can kill confidence at the worst possible moment.